grafana/slo-workshop-breakouts/sloth.md

     We can now import your SLO rules into Grafana Cloud.
 We will re-use your API key for the import process.

-1. Using your slo rules file, your mimirtool executable, and your api key, import your SLO recording rules and alerts:
+1. Get the relevant credentials for Grafana Cloud:
     ```bash
-    ./mimirtool rules load ./mythical-beasts-SLO-latencyrules.yml --address=<grafanaCloudMetrics>.grafana.net --id=<yourMetricsIDTenant> --key="<yourAPIkey>"
+    ./get-credentials.sh
     ```

+2. Using your slo rules file, your mimirtool executable, slug name, tenant ID and api key, import your SLO recording rules and alerts:
+    ```bash
+    ./mimirtool rules load ./mythical-beasts-SLO-latencyrules.yml --address=<slug> --id=<tenantId> --key=<apiKey>
+    ```
+    Be sure to use the full value for each, including the inverted commas (`"`).

-1. Assuming there were no errors, go to your Grafana UI browser tab, and on the left side menu, hover over **Alerting** and then click on **Alert rules**.
+3. Assuming there were no errors, go to your Grafana UI browser tab, and on the left side menu, hover over **Alerting** and then click on **Alert rules**.

     a.
 You should see your recording rules as well as your alerts listed.
 To see your recording rules, use the "Search by label" capability by typing in ```sloth_slo=login-latency```.
 Results similar to the picture below should appear.
 You have two sets of recording rules: `sloth-slo-meta-recordings-mythical-beasts-login-latency` - or the meta recording rules - and the `sloth-slo-sli-all-recordings-mythical-beasts-login-latency` - or SLI/SLO - recording rules.
 While the meta recording rules are fairly simplistic, expand the first SLI/SLO recording rule by clicking on the **>** next to it.